iotcwpm/SKJ/README.md

 The `data` folder includes R and Python scripts for processing source data.
 See the documentation in those files for more details.
 The resulting, processed data is outputted to the folder `data\processed-data`.

+### `docs` folder

+The `docs` folder includes hand written documentation and a Doxygen project for automatically generating documentation from C++ source code/